chaminda360/QueryPilot/README.md

 - The `main()` function is called if the script is run as the main module.

 ## Example Usage
-- Users can select a question like "What is the average salary by department?" from the dropdown menu or write their own question.
+- Users can upload a CSV file and select a question like "What is the average salary by department?" from the dropdown menu or write their own question.
 - The application processes the question and displays the result.
 - If the result includes tabular data, users can download it as a CSV file for future reference.